bluebynick/ES-1036-Labs/README.md

 -I used my methods from lab06_q1
 -26 line main method.
 Very efficient modular programming structures -I used a very unique system of getting values from strings based on what should be in the given ranking system

+In lab 007 Q3:
+-I used my methods from lab06_q1
+-I used pointer passing in function calls
+-I used pointers in a really great, efficient way to only require one loop structure, but changing the variable being computed within.
+This eliminates the need for a second loop for a second variable.
+I explained it fully in the notes folder in (d)